ivanleomk/quartz/raw/notes/Web3.md

 # Eth
 > Ethereum is a decentralized blockchain that supports smart contracts.
 Unlike Bitcoin, which only supports the transfer of the Bitcoin token around the network, Ethereum is more general purpose.

 We can program [[Smart Contracts]] on Ethereum using [[Solidity]] which is its native programming language.
-The network itself is mantained across a variety of different computer nodes which come together to form the Ethereum Virtual Machine.
+The network itself is mantained across a variety of different computer nodes which come together to form the [[Ethereum Virtual Machine]].

+Etherium uses [[Gas]] in order to power the individual smart contracts.

 # Crypto Wallets